MinntLeaf/TransitCurveFitter/Readme.md

 ## Install requirements
 Ensure your virtual environment is active first!

-The requirements document specifies versiosn used when developing the project, later versions are likely to work if no major package changes are made, but I can not guarantee compatibility
+The requirements document specifies version used when developing the project, later versions are likely to work if no major package changes are made, but I cannot guarantee compatibility
 ```
 pip3 install -r requirements.txt
 ```

 ## Running

+The `Transit_Curve_Fitter` file is the core package file, it is what performs the fitting process.

+The `Example_Runner` file runs a fit on the `Example_Data.txt` file and contains a much more in-depth explanation of the process.

+I highly recommend looking over the `Example_Runner` file for a better explanation of how to use this package.

+Note: `Example_Data.txt` contains an example transit generated with a period of 'pi' and should return a period of approximately 3.141 when used as input data.

+If you want to use different data with the `Example_Runner`, replace the data in the file `Example_Data.txt` with your data.

+Example of using the `Transit_Curve_Fitter` file
 ```
 #-Import
 import Transit_Curve_Fitter